Arafat77mo/Arafat77mo/README.md

-- 👋 Hi, I’m Mohamed Ahmed Arafat
+👋 Hi, I’m Mohamed Ahmed Arafat
+💻 Web Developer | BackEnd Developer | Laravel Developer

-I'm a web developer  Who is passionate about finding quick solutions to problems.
-I work well in team settings,
+I am a passionate web developer with a strong focus on finding quick solutions to complex problems.
+I thrive in collaborative team environments, and have hands-on experience in building full-stack projects using PHP, Laravel, Node.js, AngularJS, HTML, CSS, and JavaScript.

-Using programs like  PHP, Laravel,
-Node js, Angular js, HTML, CSS and Javascript, I have built projects that, Laravel-Library-Management-system,
+Here are a few of the projects I’ve worked on:

+🏛️ Laravel Library Management System
-Appstore APIs backend Laravel Front-End-Angular-Gym-Management-System, EStore-master-node-js.
+🛠️ Appstore APIs Backend (Laravel)
+🏋️‍♂️ Gym Management System Front-End (Angular)
+🛒 EStore Master (Node.js)
-I meet continuous high web design and development standards and hope to continue doing so in a full-stack developer position.
+I strive to consistently meet high web design and development standards, and I'm always looking for new opportunities to grow as a Full-Stack Developer.

-- 👀 I’m interested in Full-Stack web developer
-- 📫 How to reach me 0575860548 whatsapp number
+🌟 What I Do
+Languages & Frameworks: PHP, Laravel, Node.js,, React.js AngularJS, HTML, CSS, JavaScript
+Specialization: Full-stack web development, problem-solving, and building efficient, scalable systems 👀 Interested In
+Full-stack web development opportunities
+Working on innovative and dynamic web projects Exploring new technologies to expand my skill set
+📫 Get in Touch
+💬 WhatsApp: 966543571138
 <!---
 Arafat77mo/Arafat77mo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.